qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 Single Symbol Renderer
 ----------------------

-You can get the symbol used for rendering by calling :func:`symbol() <qgis.core.QgsSingleSymbolRenderer.symbol>` method and change it with :func:`setSymbol() <qgis.core.QgsSingleSymbolRenderer.setSymbol>` method (note for C++ devs: the renderer takes ownership of the symbol.)
+You can get the symbol used for rendering by calling :meth:`symbol() <qgis.core.QgsSingleSymbolRenderer.symbol>` method and change it with :meth:`setSymbol() <qgis.core.QgsSingleSymbolRenderer.setSymbol>` method (note for C++ devs: the renderer takes ownership of the symbol.)

-You can change the symbol used by a particular vector layer by calling :func:`setSymbol() <qgis.core.QgsSingleSymbolRenderer.setSymbol>` passing an instance of the appropriate symbol instance.
+You can change the symbol used by a particular vector layer by calling :meth:`setSymbol() <qgis.core.QgsSingleSymbolRenderer.setSymbol>` passing an instance of the appropriate symbol instance.
-Symbols for *point*, *line* and *polygon* layers can be created by calling the :func:`createSimple() <qgis.core.QgsMarkerSymbol.createSimple>` function of the corresponding classes :class:`QgsMarkerSymbol <qgis.core.QgsMarkerSymbol>`, :class:`QgsLineSymbol <qgis.core.QgsLineSymbol>` and :class:`QgsFillSymbol <qgis.core.QgsFillSymbol>`.
+Symbols for *point*, *line* and *polygon* layers can be created by calling the :meth:`createSimple() <qgis.core.QgsMarkerSymbol.createSimple>` function of the corresponding classes :class:`QgsMarkerSymbol <qgis.core.QgsMarkerSymbol>`, :class:`QgsLineSymbol <qgis.core.QgsLineSymbol>` and :class:`QgsFillSymbol <qgis.core.QgsFillSymbol>`.

-The dictionary passed to :func:`createSimple() <qgis.core.QgsMarkerSymbol.createSimple>` sets the style properties of the symbol.
+The dictionary passed to :meth:`createSimple() <qgis.core.QgsMarkerSymbol.createSimple>` sets the style properties of the symbol.

-For example you can replace the symbol used by a particular **point** layer by calling :func:`setSymbol() <qgis.core.QgsSingleSymbolRenderer.setSymbol>` passing an instance of a :class:`QgsMarkerSymbol <qgis.core.QgsMarkerSymbol>`, as in the following code example:
+For example you can replace the symbol used by a particular **point** layer by calling :meth:`setSymbol() <qgis.core.QgsSingleSymbolRenderer.setSymbol>` passing an instance of a :class:`QgsMarkerSymbol <qgis.core.QgsMarkerSymbol>`, as in the following code example:

 .. code-block:: python